yalexhwang/this-or-that/readme.md

-# A voting app in node.js
+# This or That

-### A voting app with two options (yes or no, this or that, etc.) made with: Node.js/Express.js with Jade as the templating engine, and MongoDB.
+Which one is more popular? this, or that?
+User is asked to select one out of the two options given.
+Made with Express, Node.js, with Jade as the templating engine, and MongoDB.